appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

  # Setup Multiple Datasource Environments

 :::info
-The Datasource environments feature is in beta testing.
-If you'd like to explore this feature, please get in [touch with us](https://discord.com/invite/rBTTVJp).
+The Datasource environments feature is only available on [Business Edition](https://www.appsmith.com/pricing).
+This feature is still in Beta.
+If you have questions and would like to test this feature and share feedback, please contact the support team using the chat widget at the bottom right of this page.
 :::